Updated: Feb. 4, 2019

 If those numbers weren’t stunning enough, here’s a closer look at how students accumulate debt based on the type of school they attend.

-- 66 percent of graduates from public colleges had loans (average debt of $25,550)
+- 66% of graduates from public colleges had loans (average debt of $25,550)

-- 75 percent of graduates from private nonprofit colleges had loans (average debt of $32,300)
+- 75% of graduates from private nonprofit colleges had loans (average debt of $32,300)

-- 88 percent of graduates from for-profit colleges had loans (average debt of $39,950)
+- 88% of graduates from for-profit colleges had loans (average debt of $39,950)

 Graduates who received Pell Grants were likely to borrow, and borrow more:

-- 88 percent of graduates who received Pell Grants had student loans in 2012, with an average balance of $31,200
+- 88% of graduates who received Pell Grants had student loans in 2012, with an average balance of $31,200.

-- 53 percent of those who didn’t receive a Pell Grant had student loan debt and borrowed $4,750 less ($26,450)
+- 53% of those who didn’t receive a Pell Grant had student loan debt, borrowing an average of $26,450 ($4,750 less than those with Pell Grants).

 Private student loan debt statistics

-- Private student loan debt is on the rise; $6.2 billion was borrowed in 2012-2013, up from $5.5 billion in 2011-2012
+- Private student loan debt volume hit $7.8 billion in 2014-15, up from $5.2 billion in 2010-11.

-- In 2011-2012, 48 percent of private loan borrowers attended schools that had tuition costs of $10,000 or less
+- In 2011-2012, 48% of private loan borrowers attended schools that had tuition costs of $10,000 or less

 - Nearly 1.4 million undergraduates borrowed private loans in 2011-2012